Queens' tombs at Nimrud: Tomb II

 A bathtub shaped sarcophagus carved from calcite was found in the Northern end of the burial chamber.
 It contained the remains of two women, both in their early 30s, laid on top of each other who died approximately a generation apart.
 The top body was affiliated with objects that identified her as Ataliyā, queen of Sargon.
-A tablet and two gold bowls seemed to identify the other occupant as “queen of Tiglath-Pileser,” but another gold bowl and cosmetics container were inscribed with “Banītu, queen of Shalmaneser.”
+A tablet and two gold bowls seemed to identify the other occupant as "queen of Tiglath-Pileser," but another gold bowl and cosmetics container were inscribed with "Banītu, queen of Shalmaneser."
 There are several possible explanations for the two names.
-The inscriptions were written in Akkadian, and “Banītu is a Akkadian translation of Yabâ, so they could have been one person.
+The inscriptions were written in Akkadian, and Banītu is an Akkadian translation of Yabâ, so they could have been one person.
 The west Semitic names could also signify foreign birth and, thus, an international marriage, which was popular during the Neo-Assyrian reign, or it could be part of a popular naming trend.
 The non-Assyrian roots of the queen could explain the many foreign objects found in the tomb as they could be dowry items.
 It is possible, though, that the objects could have been acquired as gifts and tribute.